accessibility-cv/accessibility-cv.github.io/index.md

   <ol>
   <li>Training, validation, and testing data, which can be found in <a href="https://drive.google.com/drive/folders/12e-Qom2qQWF7brBu36sIQZWfj8kTBtj-?usp=share_link">this link</a></li>
+    <li>An evaluation server <a href="https://eval.ai/web/challenges/challenge-page/1998/overview">for instance segmentation</a> and <a href="https://eval.ai/web/challenges/challenge-page/2001/overview">for pose estimation.</a>
   </ol>

-  More info on data and submission can be found in the eval.ai <a href="https://eval.ai/web/challenges/challenge-page/1998/overview">challenge website for instance segmentation</a> and <a href="https://eval.ai/web/challenges/challenge-page/2001/overview">for pose estimation.</a>

-  <strong>The data this year includes both instance segmentation and pose estimation challenge.
-Moreover, we provide access to temporal history and LiDAR data for each image.</strong>
+  More info on data and submission can be found in the eval.ai links above.
+Note that the data this year includes both instance segmentation and pose estimation challenge.
+Moreover, we provide access to temporal history and LiDAR data for each image.

   <br>
   The challenge builds on our prior workshop's synthetic instance segmentation benchmark with mobility aids (see Zhang et al., X-World: Accessibility, Vision, and Autonomy Meet, ICCV 2021 <a href="https://openaccess.thecvf.com/content/ICCV2021/papers/Zhang_X-World_Accessibility_Vision_and_Autonomy_Meet_ICCV_2021_paper.pdf">bit.ly/2X8sYoX</a>).
 The benchmark contains challenging accessibility-related person and object categories, such as `cane' and `wheelchair.'
 We aim to use the challenge to uncover research opportunities and spark the interest of computer vision and AI researchers working on more robust visual reasoning models for accessibility.